BuzzHappyHour/Buzz/README.md

 > Buzz allows users to select a San Francisco neighborhood that they would like to drink in.
 After selecting the neighborhood, the user can either use the ‘Happy Hour Generator’ feature to populate a list of nearby happy hours or the ‘Category/Mood’ selector to generate a list of recommended bars ins such categories as “Dive Bars”, “Sports Bars”, “Dance Clubs”, etc.

+> "Turn your sad hours into happy hours!"

 ## Team

   - Devon Weldon